compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 Finally, to evaluate `(+ one two)`, we look up the values of `one` and `two` in our context, resulting in `(+ 1 2)`, and evaluate this to `3`.

-- order in env? is it a list or a set?

 ## Shadowing
 What should happen when we run the following program?
 ```scheme